hyunminkang/autogradescoper/docs/use_cases/new_assignment.md

 }
 ```

-If the score is not 0 to 1 scale, you will need to modify the `config/config.prob.yaml` file to include the `maxscore` field for each test case as follows:
+If the score is not 0 to 1 scale, modify the `config/config.prob.yaml` file to include the `maxscore` field for each test case.

 ```yaml linenums="1"
 ## example config/config.prob.yaml